os-climate/witness-energy/energy_models/models/heat/high/hydrogen_boiler_high_heat/documentation/hydrogen_boiler_high_heat_disc.markdown

 # Hydrogen Boiler

-A gas-fired boiler provides hot water to taps throughout the home and also to radiators in the central heating system.
+What is a hydrogen boiler?

+it is a boiler that burns hydrogen as opposed to natural gas (or methane).
+These appliances work in a very similar way to natural gas boilers, by burning the gas via combustion, which in turn creates hot flue gases that can be used to heat water.
+This hot water can be stored for later use and pumped around your radiators to warm up your home.

+As hydrogen is a thinner gas than methane, some parts of the boiler may differ slightly, including the flame detector and the burner (which we look at in more detail further down the page) but they work in much the same way as your current boiler.

+Working:

+The hydrogen and oxygen gases are mixed together before being ignited in a catalytic burner.
+Hydrogen is more flammable than natural gas and so the burners on hydrogen boilers are specially designed so that the flames can be limited if too much gas is flowing through.
+A flame detection component is also required in a hydrogen-only boiler as hydrogen flames are invisible.

+Replacing natural gas boilers with hydrogen gas may be the simplest solution to the nation’s heating problems.
+Hydrogen is a carbon-free fuel source and can fit into a current boiler’s physical space without much disruption.

-High temperature heat in natural gas technology, the temperature range is above 400 degree C.
+High temperature heat in Hydrogen boiler technology, the temperature range is above 400 degree C.

 In Methane demand calculation, Methane is used to produce 1kwh of heat (this information in kwh) : methane_needs is in